Your rights regarding paying tax

-Let’s see if we can clear up some of that miscommunication and direct you to the truth about taxation in this country.
+So, before you file your taxes online or submit a tax return online or via a tax pack, let’s see if we can clear up some of that miscommunication and direct you to the truth about taxation in this country.
 You might like to start by watching this short video:

 Since that time, everything has been commercialised and corporatised and, as a result, companies have an obligation to pay tax on money that they earn after expenses, otherwise known as profit.
+But, what about personal income tax?

-However, when it comes to individuals, the same does not apply.
+When it comes to individuals, the same does not apply.
 You see, the original taxpayers' charter clearly says that personal tax is voluntary.
 It works on a system of voluntary compliance.
 You can actually download a copy of that Taxpayers Charter here and you can read section 6 on page 23 for yourself.

 Now, of course, most people are never told this and believe that they MUST pay tax when, in fact, they do not.
-If you want to find out more about this, I recommend that you go to You Tube and type in "Income Tax is Voluntary" and you will find a number of videos where the IRS has specifically and publically declared that paying personal tax is voluntary, and the same principles apply here in Australia.
+If you want to find out more about this, I recommend that you go to You Tube and type in "Income Tax is Voluntary" and you will find a number of videos where the IRS has specifically and publicly declared that paying personal tax is voluntary, and the same principles apply here in Australia.

 One of the fundamental reasons for this is because no-one can determine what you would be paying tax on.
 If we go back to the corporate or company argument, you can clearly see that a company makes sales, they have expenses associated with those sales and, depending on the company, they would also have wages, which they pay to individuals in return for their hours, their efforts and their energy.
 I don't think that anyone would argue that it is fair and reasonable for someone to be compensated for their time, effort and energy.